 The tofish n chips were some of the best we found (and we tried quite a few in our summer of house sitting the UK).
 Unlike other versions, the nori (used for a sea flavor) was mixed into the tofu instead of as a large black strip on top like we’d found at other places.
 The tartar sauce was homemade and delicious and the fries were thick yet crispy.
 The only downside here was the portion to price ratio, always something these budget travelers have in mind.

-They also offer a vegan Sunday roast which gets great reviews.
+They also offer a vegan Sunday roast which gets great reviews, making it a perfect stop for vegan breakfast in Brighton.

 All these spots serve coffee and most serve food.
-Best for breakfast, brunch, and lunch.
+These vegan cafes in Brighton are best for breakfast, brunch, and lunch.

 Longhouse Cafe (All vegan)

 This spot has a super cool vibe, clientele, and owner.
 Longhouse has great coffee, food, and atmosphere.
+It was definitely one of our favorite vegan places in Brighton.
 Sam spent many an hour working here on various freelance projects ad the cafe was close to where we were house sitting.

 Another great thing about Longhouse is that they really make an effort to use all local products – including in all their decor.
 Their plates are handmade ceramic plates from a local artisan, their plants are from a local plant shop, and their coffee is from a local roaster.